Northeast Florida Healthy Start Coalition

 The Northeast Florida Healthy Start Coalition, Inc. was organized in 1991 as part of a statewide network of community-based organizations to reduce Florida’s high infant mortality and improve the lives of pregnant women and their families.
 The group is governed by a volunteer board which allocates state funding and provides oversight to local agencies that deliver services to pregnant women and families of newborns.
 The Coalition covers Baker, Clay, Duval, Nassau and St. Johns counties.

-The Healthy Start Coalition leads a cooperative community effort to reduce infant mortality and improve the health of children, childbearing women and their families in Northeast Florida.
+The Healthy Start Coalition leads the community effort to reduce infant death and

 improve the wellbeing of children, childbearing women, fathers and their families in Northeast Florida.

 To be a recognized model and catalyst for community involvement, collaboration

 and innovative services in order to significantly decrease infant death and have strong, healthy families in Northeast Florida.

 - Collaboration: We will work together within our organization and with community partners to achieve our common goals.